 See also my opinionated summary of what I found.

 Sources are own observations and photos unless otherwise noted, i.e. there is no authoritive information on this site.
 Coordinates were determined during site visits and refined with reference to a map whenever possible (e.g., atlas.nve.no).
 There is still a lot missing, and some features have nothing to do with WW2.
 A file containing all coordinates is availabe at https://narvik-bunkers.no/narvik-bunkers.gpx.

-How did I find what I found? (a) look left and right (b) games (Ingress, Geocaching), (b) forum posts (kystfort.com), (c) go to places on a hunch, (d) looking at maps (norgeskart.no, hoydedata.no, norgeibilder.no), (e) tips.
-Much appreciate the specific pointers of Ingeborg Sandvik and Megan O’Sadnick, Tor Arne Ingebrigtsen, Kjell Kuraas, Merete Bolstad, Thomas Hegghammer, Vidar Andreassen, and Finn-Jøran Pedersen, and comments from kystfort forum members Vevang and Natter.
+How did I find what I found? (a) look left and right (b) games (Ingress, Geocaching), (c) forum posts (kystfort.com), (d) go to places on a hunch, (e) looking at maps (norgeskart.no, hoydedata.no, norgeibilder.no), (f) pointers.
+Much appreciate specific pointers of Ingeborg Sandvik, Megan O’Sadnick, Tor Arne Ingebrigtsen, Kjell Kuraas, Merete Bolstad, Thomas Hegghammer, Vidar Andreassen, and Finn-Jøran Pedersen, and comments from kystfort forum members Vevang and Natter.